AngelGota/AngelGota/README.md

 # 👋Hi, I'm Angelo and welcome to my repositories
 ### Full Stack Dev

- I am a system enginner student, I am looking for my first job placement.
+ I am a system engineer student and computer and IT technician, I am looking for my first job placement.
 I have 2 years developing java desktop and web applications.
 But in the last year I have dedicated myself to develop web applications in spring boot.
 Applying design patterns: MVC and REST API.

  I consider that I have the necessary knowledge as a full stack developer to start with my first work experience.